normandmickey/MrsStax/README.md

 8. Install App into your Slack.

-9. Upload PDF or DOCX files to to "DOCS" folder.
+9. Upload or copy your  PDF or DOCX files to to "DOCS" folder.

 10. Run the following commands.